eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-eclipse.md

 ![Adding new remote project](./images/remoteeclipse/runningProject.png)

-# 4. Copying an existing local project to the cloud
+## 4. Copy an existing local project to the cloud.

 The following procedure copies an existing local project `myFirstNodeProject` to the remote Codewind deployment: